carpentries-incubator/pangenomics/_episodes/02-Annotation-with-Prokka.md

 You can also modify parameters as much as you need regarding the organism, gene and even locus tag you are looking for.

-> ## Genome annotation services
-> To know more about prokka you can read [Seemann T. 2014](https://academic.oup.com/bioinformatics/article/30/14/2068/2390517).
-Other valuable web-based genome annotation services are [RAST](https://rast.nmpdr.org/) and [PATRIC](https://www.patricbrc.org/).
-Both provides a web-user interface where you can storage your private genomes and share them with your colleagues.
-To use RAST as a command-line tool you can try the docker container [myRAST](https://github.com/nselem/myrast).
-{: .callout}

 > ## Exercise 2: Extracting tRNAs with Prokka
 >